brendt/stitcher.io/src/content/blog/2020-06-09-survey-results.md

 <em class="center small">Type profile distribution, grouped by team size</em>

-We'd need to look at relative results to test whether there's a correlation or not though.
+We'd need to look at relative results to test whether there's a correlation or not.
 So here goes, but keep in mind that the group with `2-10 people`, is by far the largest.

 <div class="image-noborder"></div>